All Episodes

 And then, of course, after that, what do we have?

-Big National Football League game this week, and I could really stick it to the stick to the issues crowd, a little football story here.
+And I could really stick it to the Stick to the Issues crowd with a little football story here.

 Actually, I don't want to do a football story.

-I want to talk about Carrie Fisher's biography or autobiography.
+Want to talk about Carrie Fisher's biography or autobiography.

 What does this mean?

-Yeah, you know what you ought to do for you ought to take a look at the drudge homepage.
+You ought to take a look at the drudge homepage.

-Is that women that picture make women look uncomfortable?
+That picture make women look uncomfortable?

-Do you think in the in the era now of sexual harassment?
+Do you think in the, in the era now of sexual harassment?

 Women look very pleased.